Best Ways to Insure Excess Bank Deposits

-If the idea of keeping your money locked away in CDs doesn’t sit right with you, consider alternative CDC Deposits.
-This similar service puts funds in money market accounts instead of CDs.
+If the idea of keeping your money locked away in CDs doesn’t sit right with you, consider alternative Impact Deposits.
+This similar service puts funds in community banks and financial institutions that lend to local non-profits.
 It also has a positive social mission that high-net-worth depositors can feel good about supporting.

 Both of these services give account holders a single deposit account with just one 1099 form and one point of contact.